 - Firearms and ammunition (licence from the Commission of the Police required)

-- Live animals (import permit from Bermuda Department of Environmental Protection required)
+- Live animals and pets (import permit from Bermuda Department of Environment and Natural Resources required)

 Transfer of Residence Allowance